-Application of Cognitive-Behaviour Therapy to common mental health disorders, anxiety, depression, substance abuse and psychotic disorders.
-Participants are required to be employed by a DHB, PHO or NGO in a supervised clinical mental health setting.
+Application of Cognitive Behaviour Therapy to common mental health disorders, anxiety, depression, substance abuse and psychotic disorders.
+Participants are required to be employed by a DHB, or a Ministry of Health funded PHO or NGO in a supervised clinical mental health setting.

 - Limited to

 - Admission to COBE401 in any year is subject to approval.
 Please contact Maria Fitzmaurice (firstname.lastname@example.org) for more information.

 Applications for this course open early September and close end of October each year.